 FIVE QUESTIONS THIS PAGE IS MEANT TO ANSWER

 - I have a story floating around in my head, but I can’t find a way to get it on paper.
 I want to write a children’s book out of it?
 (ANSWER: You are not the only one who wants to write children’s books.
 We can help.
 You will never know how articulate you are until we match your ideas with the right words.)

 - I need help writing a Children’s book – find me the best children’s book writer.
 (ANSWER: No problem.
 Tell us everything about this book, using the form on this page.
 We have freelance children’s writers standing by.)

 - What age should my characters be?
 (ANSWER: Teens will rarely read books with younger characters.
 Indeed, most children prefer characters their age or older.)

 - What age should I write for?
 (ANSWER: Pick an ideal age of reader.
 This is important.
 You will get older readers.
 You will get younger readers.
 But pick an age so that your manuscript has a coherent feel to it.
 Make sure your main characters are at least this age, perhaps older.)

 - How much does a children’s book cost to write?
 (ANSWER: That depends.
 A chapter book might typically run 50,000 words, whereas a picture book might be only 1,000 words.
+Writing books for 4 year olds is not the same as for 14 year olds.
 If you fill in the form on this page, we’ll be happy to discuss writing fees with you.)